vatfree/reloader/README.md

 Default: `0`

-How long the splash screen will be visible, it's useful to avoid your app being rendered just for a few milliseconds and then refreshing.
+How long the splash screen will be visible.
+It's useful to avoid your app being rendered just for a few milliseconds and then refreshing.

 ### automaticInitialization

 Default: `true`

-If you want to initialize the `reloader` yourself you need to turn off `automaticInitialization`, this is useful when you want to provide code to some callback as this is not possible using JSON initialization.
+If you want to initialize the `reloader` yourself you need to turn off `automaticInitialization`.
+This is useful when you want to provide code to some callback as this is not possible using JSON initialization.

 You can provide your callbacks calling Reloader.initialize(), for example: